teambition/tws-tcm/README.md

 - rootCert `Buffer` : Optional, the client root certificate.
 - privateKey `Buffer` : Optional, the client certificate private key.
 - certChain `Buffer` : Optional, the client certificate cert chain.
+- addUUID `Boolean`: Optional, whether to add an uuid to the querystring when using HTTP.

 #### Class Method: subscribe(topic, _sessionId, token)